evkx/evkx.github.io/content/guides/evreviewers/_index.md

 He also gives a good overview of model options and features.

 Visit his Youtube Channel [here](https://www.youtube.com/c/krisrifa).

-## Autogefühl

-{{< sitefigure thumb="guides/evreviewers/autogefuhl_st.jpg" title="Autogefühl" >}}

-Autogefühl is a popular YouTube channel that focuses on providing in-depth, detailed reviews of cars and providing automotive news and updates.
-The channel is known for its comprehensive and objective reviews, covering various aspects of a car's performance, design, technology, and practicality.
-Autogefühl's reviews are typically conducted by its host, Thomas Majchrzak, who has a background in automotive engineering and a passion for cars.

-The Autogefühl channel was created in 2010 and is based in Germany.
-Over the years, it has gained a significant following for its high-quality content and unbiased approach to car reviews.
-The channel reviews a wide range of vehicles, including sedans, SUVs, hatchbacks, electric cars, and luxury cars, from various brands and segments.
-The reviews often include detailed driving impressions, interior and exterior walkthroughs, as well as assessments of the car's features, safety, and practicality.

-He has a separate channel also for only electric reviews.

-Visit the Youtube Channel [here](https://www.youtube.com/@autogefuehl/videos)

 ## Other notable mentions